MuhammedBuyukkinaci/My-Docker-Notes/README.md

 docker
 ```

 16) Till 2017, docker's CLI was basic.
 Then, it became more complex to do more jobs.
 The first command is before 2017, the latter command is after 2017.
 These 2 commands are the same.
+If --rm flag is used just after ```docker container run```, it means remove the container when the container stops.

 ```
 docker run hello-world